miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/binarysearch/SearchRotatedSorted.md

 -104 <= target <= 104

 # idea

+Can we assume the array is always sorted in ascending order before rotation?
+Can there be duplicates in the given array?
+What should be the output if the target element occurs multiple times in the array?

+Approach:
+The idea is to use binary search to find the target element in the rotated sorted array.
+We start by finding the pivot element (the smallest element in the array).
+Once we have found the pivot, we can divide the array into two parts, both of which are sorted in ascending order.
+Then, we can perform a binary search on either the left or right subarray depending on whether the target element lies within the range of the left or right subarray.
+If we find the target element, we return its index, else we return -1.
 The time complexity of this algorithm is O(log n) because we are dividing the search space in half in each iteration.

+Time complexity and space complexity:
+The time complexity of this algorithm is O(log n) since we are performing binary search twice, once to find the pivot and once to find the target element.
+The space complexity is O(1) since we are not using any extra space apart from a few variables.